 b-2.
 Ream and chamfer the pipe ( to eliminate sharp edges, beads, and all burrs).

 b-3.
-Clean all dirt, plus moisture and grease from pipe and fitting socket.
+Clean all dirt, plus moisture and grease from the pipe and fitting socket.
 Use a clean and dry rag.

 b-6.
 Soften the pipe’s mating surface to the depth of the socket by applying a liberal coat of the (aggressive primer).
 Be sure the entire surface is softened.